Generic Name: nivolumab (nye VOL ue mab)

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Some side effects may occur during the injection.
-Tell your caregiver right away if you feel dizzy, light-headed, itchy, tingly, chilled, or feverish.
+Tell your caregiver right away if you feel dizzy, light-headed, short of breath, itchy, tingly, chilled, or feverish.

 Call your doctor at once if you have: